yuqiii-wang/KnowledgeNotes/math/finance/eco_law_fin_knowledge/eco_law_fin_basics.md

 * depreciation vs amortization

-Depreciation: a company’s **tangible** fixed assets deteriorating over time, such as physical equipment.
+Depreciation: a company's **tangible** fixed assets deteriorating over time, such as physical equipment.

-Amortization: a company’s **intangible** fixed assets deteriorating over time, such as patent lifetime.
+Amortization: a company's **intangible** fixed assets deteriorating over time, such as patent lifetime.

 * EBIT